-The greatest difficultly you will face trekking in Nepal is with altitude.
+The greatest difficulty you will face trekking in Nepal is with altitude.

-In reality, the distance from Lukla to Base Camp can be completed in a quicker time, but with less oxygen at higher altitude you need to stay healthy.
-This is what makes the 12 day trek long – so that you can adjust and allow for acclimatisation as you get higher.
-It’s tough in parts, especially on the knees with the differing uphill climbs and downhill descents on a daily basis.
+In reality, the distance from Lukla to Base Camp can be completed more quickly.
+However, you need to stay healthy with less oxygen at a higher altitude.
+This makes the 12-day trek long – so that you can adjust and allow for acclimatisation as you get higher.
+It’s tough in parts, especially on the knees with the differing uphill climbs and downhill descents daily.

 I saw people of all ages, all sizes, and varying levels of hiking ability.
-I’d been that typical asthma kid at school – that one who was told I didn’t have to partake in the really difficult athletic endeavours because it was obvious I was never going to make it and any attempt would just result in some hideous outcome or extreme embarrassment.
-I went through life not taking much interest in sport, or thinking I couldn’t do much in the way of extreme physical exertion.
+I’d been that typical asthma kid at school – that one who was told I didn’t have to partake in the difficult athletic endeavours because it was obvious I was never going to make it.
+Any attempt would result in some hideous outcome of extreme embarrassment.
+I did not take much interest in sports or thought I couldn’t do much extreme physical exertion.
 It took many years to realise that this is not the case, and the Everest Base Camp trek was one of those things I had to do to prove that to myself.
-If someone like me with a chronic disease can complete the Everest Base Camp trip, so can you!
+If someone like me with a chronic disease can complete the Everest Base Camp trip, so can you.